mikaelvesavuori/figmagic/README.md

 ## User settings

 There are several ways in which you can provide Figmagic with knowledge about how you want it to parse your tokens.
-You can combine them, but beware of the below prioritization chart:
+You can combine them, but beware of the below prioritization chart (from lowest to highest):

 1. User-provided configuration from `.figmagicrc` file
-2. Command-line arguments and flags
-3. Environment variables from `.env` file
+2. Environment variables (also loaded from `.env` file using `dotenv`)
+3. Command-line arguments and flags

 If possible, stick to one way of providing settings.